challenges faced by start-ups

 The objective of Universal Credit is to simplify the welfare system, help get people back into work, reduce in-work poverty and help detect fraud and error.
 However, it isn’t without controversy.
 The Government has made a vague promise that existing tax credit recipients will not lose out through Universal Credit, and the Secretary of State for Work and Pensions announced that the Department of Work and Pensions (DWP) had succeeded in helping 3.4 million people find employment since 2010.

 But other institutions are less optimistic.
-The Institute of Chartered Accountants in England and Wales (ICAEW) said that ‘by and large, the new system will be less generous to claimants than tax credits’.
+The Institute of Accountants in England and Wales (ICAEW) said that ‘by and large, the new system will be less generous to claimants than tax credits’.

 What’s the difference between Universal Credit and the existing Tax Credit system?